usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 governments should consider using:

 - Both visual and audible alerts.
-- Several electronic alert methods like telephone calls, auto-dialed TTY (teletypewriter) messages, text messaging, and e-mails
+- Several electronic alert methods like telephone calls, auto-dialed TTY (teletypewriter) messages, text messaging, and e-mails.
 - Qualified sign language interpreters and open captioning for announcements on television and websites.

-## Community evacuation and transportation
+## Community Evacuation and Transportation

 During an emergency, it is critical to transport and evacuate people.
 But these tasks may be disrupted due to overcrowding and blocked streets and sidewalks.